 Heavy alcohol consumption also makes it harder for B-lymphocytes to function.
 B-lymphocytes are the white blood cells responsible for making antibodies, and antibodies are the cells that actively fight infection.
 With these white blood cells chronically impaired, you’re much less likely to be able to fight off infections.

 Another little-known way alcohol consumption can affect your immune system is through the gut.
 In people who drink heavily, the intestinal lining becomes thinner and more permeable, leading to what’s known as leaky gut syndrome.
-Doctors don’t yet know much about leaky gut syndrome or how to treat it, but continuing research may have more concrete answers soon.
+Doctors don’t know much about leaky gut syndrome or how to treat it, but continuing research may have more concrete answers soon.
 Leaky gut syndrome makes it easier for disease-causing bacteria to overtake the “good” bacteria in your gut, leaving you more prone to infections.

 Of course, most people know that heavy alcohol consumption can cause serious liver damage, and your liver is one of the most vital parts of your immune system.
 It’s the organ responsible for removing harmful substances from your body.
-However, if you drink heavily, the process of metabolizing alcohol causes damage to the liver over time.
+However, if you drink heavily, metabolizing alcohol causes damage to the liver over time.

-The good news is that if you stop early enough, your liver may be able to heal and to return to normal function.
+The good news is that if you stop early enough, your liver may be able to heal and return to normal function.
 The first stage of liver damage is known as fatty liver, where your body deposits more fat than is healthy onto the liver.
-But when you stop drinking entirely, fatty liver will usually go away completely.
+But when you stop drinking entirely, the fatty liver will usually go away completely.

-However, if fatty liver goes unchecked and you continue to drink heavily, it may become liver fibrosis.
+However, if fatty liver goes unchecked and you drink heavily, it may become liver fibrosis.
 Liver fibrosis involves the growth of fibroids on the liver.
 In addition to impairing the function of your liver, liver fibrosis may lead to confusion, chills, vomiting blood, yellowing eyes and/or skin, and other disruptive symptoms.

 Most people with alcohol use disorder have at least some immune system damage, but the good news is that many types of damage are reversible if you stop drinking entirely.
 If you complete treatment at Granite Recovery Center and want additional support in leading a healthy lifestyle and repairing any existing damage, you might want to look into our sober living options.
 Sober living lets you live much more independently than you would in a residential treatment program, but you still receive recovery support to optimize your chances for long-term recovery.